amazon-archives/reinvent-2019-dop336/README.md

 # Demo app for re:Invent 2019 - DOP336
 # Serverless app infrastructure with the AWS Cloud Development Kit (AWS CDK)

+## CDK installation

+If you haven't done so already, you need to install CDK.
+This requires that NodeJS be installed.
+Version 10 or later of NodeJS is supported.
+Run `npm install -g aws-cdk` to install it.

+## Set up virtualenv

 This project is set up like a standard Python project.
 The initialization process also creates a virtualenv within this project, stored under the .env